 Counseling Psychologists assess and evaluate individuals’ problems through the use of case history, interview, and observation and provide individual or group counseling services to assist individuals in achieving more effective personal, social, educational, and vocational development and adjustment.

-Counseling Psychologists with little to no experience tend to make between $40920 and $53190 while the more experienced ones make over $92800 per year.
+Counseling Psychologists with little to no experience tend to make between $44040 and $58220 while the more experienced ones can earn over $100760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Counseling Psychologist is to move to a higher paying state like DC.
-Right now, the highest paying states for Counseling Psychologists are DC, NJ, CT, NY and CA.
+One of the easiest ways to increase your salary as a Counseling Psychologist is to move to a higher paying state like CA. Right now, the highest paying states for Counseling Psychologists are CA, OR, NJ, DC and HI.

-3 other factors that can increase your salary as A Counseling Psychologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Counseling Psychologist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Counseling Psychologists what degree they had when they got the job and most of them said they had a Post-doctoral followed by Master’s degree.
+We asked other Counseling Psychologists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a Master’s Degree.

 Pros and Cons